Analysis | The blue wave in 2018 was in part thanks to the 11 percent of voters who’d skipped 2016

 The groups that grew more heavily Republican from 2016 to 2018, interestingly, are generally ones that voted in big numbers for Trump in 2016.
 In other words, it’s not necessarily the case that Trump’s most fervent supporters stayed home two years ago.

 That said, a number of groups that supported Trump in 2016 ended up voting more heavily for Democratic House candidates two years later.
-This might be what Trump’s relying on, support from groups such as men, who were more likely to vote for a Democrat in the midterms but would vote for him to have a second term.
+This might be what the president is relying on: support from groups such as men, who were more likely to vote for a Democrat in the midterms but would vote for him to have a second term.
 That’s a risky gamble, given that the 2018 electorate was more heavily made up of suburbanites, wealthier voters and married women than in 2016 — all of whom preferred Democrats more than Republicans two years after more heavily voting for Trump.

 Some of that was voters changing their minds.
 Some of it was Trump voters staying home.
 Some of it was anti-Trump voters turning out.

-That’s a large part of what Democratic presidential nominee Joe Biden’s campaign is banking on: getting more of those 4.4 million non-voters from 2016 to turn out in 2020 to vote for him.
-That 1 in 10 of them did turn out in the midterms and that they heavily backed Democratic candidates should give Biden’s team reason for optimism.
+That’s a large part of what Democratic presidential nominee Joe Biden’s campaign is banking on: getting more of those 4.4 million nonvoters from 2016 to turn out in 2020 to vote for him.
+That 1 in 10 of them did turn out in the midterms, and that they heavily backed Democratic candidates, should give Biden’s team reason for optimism.

-What Trump’s banking on is that his presence on the ballot will spur the 1 in 4 voters who backed him in 2016, but skipped 2018, to return to the polling place.
-Or, at least, that’s what he’s arguing publicly.
+What Trump’s counting on is that his presence on the ballot will spur the 1 in 4 voters who backed him in 2016, but skipped 2018, to return to the polling place.
+Or at least, that’s what he’s arguing publicly.